-Ellen Spiro’s sprightly docu concerns a Texas Girl Scout troop whose mandate is “to strengthen the bond between girls and their incarcerated mothers in order to break the cycle of crime.”
+Ellen Spiro’s surprisingly sprightly docu concerns a Texas Girl Scout troop whose mandate is “to strengthen the bond between girls and their incarcerated mothers in order to break the cycle of crime.”
 While empathetic to their subjects’ plight (pic follows five women and seven girls), and in tune with the social experiment the troop represents (the girls are regularly brought to prison in structured encounters), filmmakers remain aware of the ironies of juxtaposing jail time and brownie points.
-Pic’s calm evenhandedness incorporates video-within-video experimentation and campy interpolated snippets of vintage Girl Scout newsreels.
+Pic’s calm evenhandedness incorporates video-within-video experimentation and deliciously campy interpolated snippets of vintage Girl Scout newsreels.
 Cable should be a shoo-in.